PataphysicalSociety/soupault.app/site/reference-manual.md

 This widget processes element content with an external program and includes its output back in the page.

-Element content is sent to program's stdin, so it can be used with any program designed to work as a pipe.
-HTML entities are expanded, so if you have a `&gt;` or `&amp;` in your page, the program gets a `>` or `&`.
+Element content is sent to program's `stdin`, so it can be used with any program designed to work as a pipe.
+HTML entities are expanded, so if you have an `&gt;` or an `&amp;` in your page, the program gets a `>` or `&`.

 By default it assumes that the program output is HTML and runs it through an HTML parser.
 If you want to include its output as text (with HTML special characters escaped), you should specify `parse = false`.

-For example, this is how you can run content of `<pre>` elements through `cat -n` to automatically add line numbers:
+For example, this is how you can run the content of `<pre>` elements through `cat -n` to automatically add line numbers:

 ```toml
 [widgets.line-numbers]